Podiatrist near Thornleigh

 Research-Supported Treatment

-With a Doctorate and a wealth of clinical experience, Dr Angus Chard, PhD, appreciates the need to balance evidence with clinical knowledge.
+With a Doctorate and extensive clinical experience, Dr Angus Chard, PhD, recognises the importance of balancing evidence with clinical experience.

 Referrals from Practitioners

-Practitioners: Podiatry care is designed to help your patients remain independently active.
-Do you believe some of your patients might benefit from podiatry treatment?
+Practitioners: Podiatry treatment aims to keep your patients independently active.
+Do you think any of your patients could benefit from podiatry care?
 If so, we’re happy to accept your referrals.
-With a focus on complex and chronic foot and leg pain, we provide quality care in a welcoming environment.
-We are also happy to work with you and receive your patients under the Enhanced Primary Care Plan arrangement.
-Get in touch with our team today to learn more!
+Focusing on complex and chronic foot and leg pain, we offer quality care in a welcoming environment.
+We are also open to collaborating with you and receiving your patients under the Enhanced Primary Care Plan arrangement.
+Contact our team today to learn more!

 Foot And Leg Pain Centre